ruhtar/ByteStore/README.md

 ### Running the app:

+- **Auto Migrator**: ByteStore has an Auto Migrator that... duh... runs the database migrations automatically, so don't worry about them.

 - **Seeder**: ByteStore has a builtin Seeder Hosted Service that will populate the database on the first time you run the application.
-It will create some products and create a user called `Admin`, with a password that is `!123Qwe`, that you can test right away.
+It will create some products and create a user called `Admin`, with a password that is `!123Qwe`, that you can use right away.

-- **Docker and Docker Compose**: To run the application with no problems and little setup, you can just run a `docker compose up -d` and the application will do the rest for you.
+- **Docker and Docker Compose**: To run the application with no problems and little setup, just run a `docker compose up -d` and the application will do the rest for you.
+After that, browse to `http://localhost:4200/`.

 # API Endpoint Description